 Professor Dr. Jörg Imberger was Professor of Environmental Engineering at the University of Western Australia, Perth and Chair of its Centre for Water Research.
 He is an avid environmentalist who is also a member of the Scientific Advisory Board for Earthwatch.

-In 1996 he received the "Stockholm Water Prize", also known as "Water Nobel Prize".
-Jörg Imberger is seen as a pioneer in the research focused on water movements in rivers, lakes and coastal regions.
+1996 he received the "Stockholm Water Prize", also known as "Water Nobel Prize".
+Jörg Imberger is seen as a landmark in the research focused on water movements in rivers, lakes and coastal regions.
 The most respectful commentators talk about "before and after Imberger."

 Imberger is a leading figure of Weathertec's "Adcademy for Climate and Water Security".
 Imberger received many awards and honors for his services to science and is a Fellow of the Australian Academy of Science (FAA), the Academy of Science of Argentina, the Institute of Engineers, Australia (FIEAust) and of the Water Academy.
 Since 1969 he has worked on over 200 different research projects and has had more than 300 (co-) authored publications.